srahmel/living-science-documents/science_repo/README.md

 4. If approved, the comment is published
 5. If rejected, the comment is marked as rejected
 6. If revision is required, the comment is returned to draft status

+### Chat Workflow

+1. User creates a chat for a comment or uses an existing chat
+2. User adds messages to the chat
+3. Other users can view the chat and add their own messages
+4. All logged-in users can participate in the chat
+5. Each comment has its own separate chat thread

 ### AI Integration Workflow